LDexter/DavinCC/README.md

 - [x] Conversations that carry into **infinity -** **_and beyond_** <span>&nbsp;</span> <img width="25px" src="https://github.com/LDexter/fontawesome/blob/main/DavinCC/planet-ringed.svg">

-  - Optional reply capping that allows old inputs to expire, releaving the AI from having to process an increasingly bloated chatlog (where context is stored)
+  - Optional reply scope cap that allows old inputs to expire, releaving the AI from having to process an increasingly bloated chatlog (where context is stored)
   - This ability to "forget" means you can cheat the OpenAI prompting limits with a conversation that evolves over the span of a week... _or a couple millennia_

 ---